hyd628/delegation-dao-demo/README.md

 yarn deploy
 ```

-> in a second terminal window, start your 📱 frontend:
+> In a second terminal window, start your 📱 frontend:

 ```bash
 cd scaffold-eth